MetaProvide/talked/.github/ISSUE_TEMPLATE/feature-request.md

 ### Problem

-What problem does talk not yet solve for you?
+What problem does Talked not yet solve for you?

 ### Solution